 A lot of people take issue with personality tests.
 (I used to be one of those people.)
 The objection is clear: No individual unique person is exactly like any other person.
 And putting people in a box isn’t helpful.
 And besides, those results never really capture who I am.

 It’s true.
-Every person is unique.
-No one can be summarized in a simply personality box.
-And often the results of personality tests are inaccurate.
+Every person is unique; no one can be summarized in a simple personality box; and often the results of personality tests are inaccurate.

 Personality tests can’t reveal anything you don’t already know.

 Why?
 Because you are putting in all the information!
 You are the one who selects the answers to the questions.
 And if you select an answer that isn’t accurate to you, then the results will not be accurate – and vice versa.

 Most personality tests (and here I’m not really talking about BuzzFeed’s which Jane Austen heroine are you) are more complicated versions of something like the following: Do you prefer (a) reading, (b) skiing, (c) singing, or (d) painting?
 If you choose B, the results will read: “you are an athletic person who enjoys the outdoors” because you said you prefer an outdoor athletic activity to other things.

 But what if you don’t know what you like?
 That hesitancy often comes out in the results which feel like they don’t ‘match’ you.
 What’s more, many of us can’t see ourselves in relation to the general population.
 So if a very punctual person has been late twice all year, they may select that they aren’t punctual… when in fact compared to the vast majority of people they are.